 The main web site is: www.flu.gov .

 BYU-Idaho is preparing by stockpiling a few materials that we normally did not consider for other emergency situations, i.e. N95 masks.
 We encourage all students, faculty, staff and visitors to this site, to prepare by putting together a 72 or 96 hour kit that can be accessed in the event of any emergency.
 A student kit need only be the bare essentials and can cost less than $20.
-A list of what you should have as a minimum can be found here.
+A list of what you should have as a minimum can be found on this document.

 More information on preparing for a Pandemic may be found on our Pandemic Web Page